-- educating all governors, staff, strategic leaders, pupils and parents about this issue; - educating children about the nature and prevalence of child-on-child abuse, positive, responsible and safe use of social media and the unequivocal facts about consent, via the curriculum; - engaging parents on these issues; - supporting the ongoing welfare of children and young adults by drawing on multiple resources that prioritise their mental health, and by providing in-school counselling and therapy to address underlying mental health needs; - working with governors, school leaders and all staff, pupils and parents to address equality issues, to promote positive values and to encourage a culture of tolerance and respect amongst all members of the school community; - creating conditions to which our students can aspire and fostering a whole-school culture through which our pupils can appreciate safe and healthy relationships; - responding to cases of child-on-child abuse promptly and appropriately, and - ensuring that all child-on-child abuse issues are fed back to the DSL and deputies so that they can spot and address any concerning trends and identify students who may be in need of additional support.
+- educating all governors, strategic leaders, staff, pupils and parents about this issue; - educating children about the nature and prevalence of child-on-child abuse, positive, responsible and safe use of social media and the unequivocal facts about consent, via the curriculum; - engaging parents on these issues; - supporting the ongoing welfare of children and young adults by drawing on multiple resources that prioritise their mental health, and by providing in-school counselling and therapy to address underlying mental health needs; - working with governors, school leaders and all staff, pupils and parents to address equality issues, to promote positive values and to encourage a culture of tolerance and respect amongst all members of the school community; - creating conditions to which our pupils can aspire and fostering a whole-school culture through which our pupils can appreciate safe and healthy relationships; - responding to cases of child-on-child abuse promptly and appropriately, and - ensuring that all child-on-child abuse issues are fed back to the DSL and deputies so that they can spot and address any concerning trends and identify pupils who may be in need of additional support.

 This school actively engages with TWSP in relation to child-on-child abuse, and works closely with, for example, children's social care, the police and other education settings.
-The relationships the school has built with these partners are essential to ensuring that the school is able to prevent, identify early, and appropriately handle cases of child-on-child abuse.
-The DSL (or deputy) will regularly review behaviour incident logs which can help to identify any changes in behaviour and/or concerning patterns or trends at an early stage.
+The relationships the school has built with these partners are essential to ensuring that we are able to prevent, identify early, and appropriately handle cases of child-on-child abuse.
+The